electron/electron/docs/api/app.md

 ### `app.getLocale()`

-Returns the current application locale.
+Returns `String` - The current application locale.
 Possible return values are documented [here](locales.md).

 **Note:** When distributing your packaged app, you have to also ship the